 I’m like PLAN, PLAN, PLAN; and he’s just picking up items as he sees them, not planning what he’ll eat and not knowing if he’ll have enough or too much food for the week.

-For example, when we went shopping this weekend, all of the food I had on my list actually came up to less money than the items he randomly chose to put in the cart.
+For example, when we get groceries, all of the food I had on my list actually came up to about half as much money as the items he randomly chose to put in the cart.
 And, when I added everything up he didn’t believe me!
 Although, he probably just didn’t want to believe me!

 So, if possible, I would recommend to shop alone and have a snack before you go.
 Just make sure to get food that everyone will like!